drdna/MiniMonsterPlex/README.md

 * The ```country``` is the country of origin.

 A sample csv file can be found as [metadata.csv](metadata.csv)

+## RAXML
+* Build the Standard Sequential RAXML version listed in [Requirements](https://github.com/TrStans606/MiniMonsterPlex/blob/main/README.md#requirements) from source
+* The Stanard, SSE3, or AVX version will work.
+* Move the created exectuable to the MiniMonsterPlex directory
+* provide the exact name of the RAXML binary as the -r argument

 ## TreeBuilding with MLtree